-Slowly, and taking every precaution mandated by the county, a few of Miami-Dade’s most popular attractions have opened to the public, with limitations.
-This post will be updated as other attractions begin reopening.
+Slowly, and taking every precaution mandated by the county, Miami-Dade County’s most popular attractions have opened to the public, with limitations.

 To keep up with latest news, sign up for the daily Miami on the Cheap newsletter.
 You can also follow us on Facebook and on Twitter.